 Experimental physicists collaborate with theoretical physicists who develop theories on how the underlying forces work and together seek to fit data with theory.
 Or the data may be such that theoretical physicists must come up with new theories.
 We gain new data through the use of powerful scientific instruments.
 Probing the inside of an atom requires very strong forces.
 We use very fast and light particle, like protons and electrons, to break open atoms, and even smaller particles.

 Another method used is to collide two particles together.
 For the particles to break into the atom, or the other particle they are colliding with, they must be travelling at speeds near the speed of light, 300 million metres a second.
 Particles are accelerated to these speeds by electric fields in machines called, unsurprisingly, accelerators.
 These accelerators are either linear or circular, but always large; the largest linear accelerator is 3.2km long and the circumference of the largest circular accelerator is 27km.
-The illustration above is of the Large Hadron Collider at CERN at Geneva.

 Detecting the particles that are liberated from atoms, and smaller particles, is a mammoth task.
 Detectors weigh thousands of tonnes and have many different functions; there are sections to measure the energy of particles along with equipment to determine their trajectories.